FOR IMMEDIATE RELEASE

 Telephone: (301) 279-9697

 The Sazerac House opened to the public on October 2 and tells the intriguing story of cocktail culture in vibrant New Orleans.
-History Associates Incorporated (HAI) served on the exhibit development team designing an experience described as an “immersive exploration of the spirited culture” of the storied city.
+HAI served on the exhibit development team designing an experience described as an “immersive exploration of the spirited culture” of the storied city.

 The Sazerac House restored historic building stands at the corner of Canal and Magazine streets, not far from the original Sazerac Coffee House where 1850s patrons once sipped the newly popular Sazerac cocktail.
 In the immersive exhibit space, visitors will begin their complimentary self-guided tour and witness how the famous cocktail was conceived in the heart of the French quarter and permanently became New Orleans’ favorite drink.

 “The exhibit highlights the innovation and creativity that has always existed in the city’s cocktail culture,” noted Carlyn Swaim, VP of exhibit services at HAI and lead historian on the project.
 “We wanted to tell a story that reflects the entrepreneurial spirit of those who helped build and define the flavor of New Orleans and the city that embraced their craft.”
 Working with the design team from Gallagher & Associates, HAI created content for 3 floors of exhibition space and acquired over 300 images and graphics that bring the story to life.